 No surprise that we would say this but let us explain.
 This could be your one and only great idea.
 Do you want someone else to benefit from all that work?
 There is a time and a place for a talented amateur tackling something new.
 But this isn’t it.

-Do your research, understand what registering a design means but ensure you team up with an experienced patent and trade mark attorney.
-They can advise on all areas of design protection so that you’re making the right choice in protecting your product but can also prepare representations and file strategies to validity, cancellation and enforcement.
+Do your research, understand what registering your design means but ensure you team up with an experienced patent and trade mark attorney.
+They can advise on all areas of design protection.
+They’ll ensure you’re making the right choice in protecting your product but can also prepare representations and file strategies to validity, cancellation and enforcement.

-We’ve found that separating design and protection leads to future risk and it could delay in taking a product to market.
+We’ve found that separating design and protection leads to future risk.
+Critically it could delay in taking a product to market.
 And of course cost you more money in the long run.

 Appoint a UK design attorney

-Since the Industrial Revolution the UK has had a global reputation for innovation which doesn’t appear to be slowing down anytime soon.
-The volume of UK designs filed is on the up so by choosing a UK design attorney to register your design you will be opting for a professional working in a buoyant market.
+Since the Industrial Revolution, the UK has had a global reputation for innovation which doesn’t appear to be slowing down anytime soon.
+The volume of UK designs filed is on the up.
+By choosing a UK design attorney to register your design, you’ll be opting for a professional working in a buoyant market.

-Choose a firm with an extensive understanding of what is achievable and can deal with all aspects of intellectual property.
+Choose a firm with an extensive understanding of what is achievable and deals with all aspects of intellectual property.